 Each stage of burner operation has a combination gas valve to cycle the gas supply on and off and regulate gas to the burners.
 Each valve has an individual gas control knob that must remain in the open position at all times when the unit is in service.
-The manifold gas pressure tap for each burner stage is located at the discharge side of the valve for each stage.
+The manifold gas pressure tap for each burner stage is located at the discharge side of the valve for each burner stage.
+A manifold pressure adjustment is located on each valve.

 The manifold pressure is preset at the factory and adjustment is not usually required.
 If the manifold pressure is to be adjusted the burner stage must be firing while the manifold pressure is set.